LeCodeByJean/TechCart/README.md

   - **API Rate Limiting**: To prevent abuse and protect against denial-of-service attacks, the system limits the number of requests from a single IP address.
 The default limit is 200 requests per day and 50 requests per hour.

-## Data Validation

-Data validation is crucial to ensure the integrity and reliability of the system.
-TechCart employs various validation techniques:

-  ### Email Validation
+  ### Data Validation

-  - **Format Checking**: The system validates the format of email addresses during registration to ensure they conform to standard email address formats.
+  - **Email Format Checking**: The system validates the format of email addresses during registration to ensure they conform to standard email address formats.

-  ### Password Validation

-  - **Strength Checking**: Passwords are checked to ensure they meet the required strength criteria, including length and character diversity.
+  - **Password Strength Checking**: Passwords are checked to ensure they meet the required strength criteria, including length and character diversity.

-  ### Input Sanitization

-  - **Sanitization**: User inputs are sanitized to prevent injection attacks and ensure that data stored in the database is clean and safe.

 ## Testing

-TechCart includes a comprehensive suite of tests to ensure the correctness and reliability of the system.
-The tests cover various aspects of the application, including:
+This project includes a complete suite of tests to ensure the correctness and reliability of the system.
+The tests cover various aspects of the programme:

   ### Unit Tests

   - **Functionality Testing**: Tests for individual functions and methods to ensure they perform as expected.
-  - **Boundary Testing**: Tests for edge cases and boundary conditions to ensure the system handles them gracefully.
+  - **Boundary Testing**: Tests for edge cases and boundary conditions to ensure the system handles them.

   ### Integration Tests

   - **Module Interactions**: Tests for interactions between different modules to ensure they work together correctly.
-  - **Data Flow**: Tests for data flow between modules, including user authentication, shopping cart management, and order processing.
+  - **Data Flow**: Tests for data flow between modules.

   ### Security Tests

   - **Authentication Testing**: Tests for the authentication process, including 2FA and rate limiting.
   - **Encryption Testing**: Tests for data encryption and decryption to ensure sensitive data is protected.

-  ### Example Test Cases

-  1. **User Registration**: Test the registration process with valid and invalid inputs.
-  2. **Login Attempts**: Test login attempts with correct and incorrect credentials, including triggering 2FA.
-  3. **Shopping Cart**: Test adding, updating, and removing items from the cart.
-  4. **Order Placement**: Test the order placement process, including payment validation.

-## Potential Future Implementations
+## Weakness and Potential Future Implementations:

-TechCart aims to continuously improve and expand its features.
-Potential future implementations include:

-  ### Enhanced User Experience

-  - **Graphical User Interface (GUI)**: Develop a user-friendly GUI to replace the CLI, making it easier for users to interact with the platform.
-  - **Mobile App**: Create a mobile application to provide users with on-the-go access to TechCart.
-  - **Wishlist**: Allow users to create and manage wishlists for products they are interested in purchasing later.
-  - **Recommendations**: Implement a recommendation engine to suggest products based on user behaviour and preferences.

   ### Improved Security and data validation

+  - **API authentication Integration**: Integrate an authentication layer in the API to ensure secure access control.
+  - **Credit Card Validation**: Implement the Luhn Algorithm (Modulus 10 Algorithm) to validate credit card numbers.
   - **OAuth Integration**: Integrate OAuth for secure third-party authentication, allowing users to log in using their existing social media accounts.
-  - **Advanced Fraud Detection**: Implement machine learning algorithms to detect and prevent fraudulent transactions.
-  - **Credit Card Validation**: Implement the Luhn Algorithm (Modulus 10 Algorithm) to validate credit card numbers.

-  ### Scalability and Performance

-  - **Database Optimization**: Optimize database queries and indexing to improve performance and scalability.
-  - **Load Balancing**: Implement load balancing to distribute traffic across multiple servers, ensuring high availability and reliability.

-## Conclusion

-TechCart is a robust and secure e-commerce platform designed to provide users with a seamless shopping experience.
-With its comprehensive features, stringent security measures, and thorough testing, TechCart ensures reliability and user satisfaction.
-Future implementations aim to enhance the platform's capabilities and user experience, making TechCart a leading solution in the e-commerce space.
+  - **Secure API Connection**: Encrypt data transmission to ensure secure API connection (https).
+  - **Persistent Database**: Deploy a persistent database like SQL for robust data management, ensuring data persistence and integrity.
+(The usage of a permanent database was discouraged for this assignment)

 ## References